remifreiwald/reddit_comment_scraper/README.md

 # Reddit Comment Scraper

-A simple comment scraper for Reddit written in Python
+A simple comment scraper for Reddit written in Python.

+The script retrieves all comments for a single Reddit Post/Submission and puts them in a pandas DataFrame.

 ## Prerequisites
 Python libraries: